 American Psychiatric Nurses Association

-The American Psychiatric Nurses Association (APNA) is a professional organization with more than 8,000 members.
-To facilitate professional advancement, APNA provides quality continuing education for psychiatric mental health (PMH) nursing, a wealth of resources for established, emerging, and prospective PMH nurses, and a community of dynamic collaboration.
-APNA champions psychiatric mental health nursing and advocates for mental health care through the development of positions on key issues, the widespread dissemination of current knowledge and developments in PMH nursing, and collaboration with consumer groups to promote evidence-based advances in recovery-focused assessment, diagnosis, treatment, and evaluation of people with mental illness and/or substance use disorders.
+With more than 9,000 members, the American Psychiatric Nurses Association (APNA) provides continuing nursing education; resources for established, emerging, and prospective psychiatric mental health (PMH) nurses; and a community of collaboration.
+APNA champions PMH nursing and advocates for mental health care through the development of key issue positions, dissemination of current knowledge and developments in PMH nursing, and collaboration with consumers to promote evidence-based advances in recovery-focused assessment, diagnosis, treatment, and evaluation of people with mental illness and substance use disorders.

 American Psychological Association

-The American Psychological Association (APA) in Washington, DC, is the largest scientific and professional organization representing psychology in the United States and is the world's largest association of psychologists.
-APA's membership includes more than 137,000 researchers, educators, clinicians, consultants, and students.
-Through its divisions in 54 subfields of psychology and affiliations with 60 State, territorial, and Canadian provincial associations, APA works to advance psychology as a science, a profession, and a means of promoting health, education, and human welfare.
+The American Psychological Association (APA), in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States.
+APA’s membership includes more than 134,000 researchers, educators, clinicians, consultants, and students.
+Through its divisions in 54 subfields of psychology and affiliations with 60 State, territorial, and Canadian provincial associations, APA works to advance the creation, communication, and application of psychological knowledge to benefit society and improve people’s lives.

 The Caucus for Producers, Writers & Directors (The Caucus) is the television industry’s only coalition of the creative talents that bear primary responsibility for the origination of television programs.
 Founded in 1974, The Caucus protects and actively promotes the artistic, intellectual, and economic rights of producers, writers, and directors and provides a forum for the best and brightest creative talent in Hollywood to network together as the “creative conscience” of the television industry.
 The Caucus also supports new producers, writers, and directors through The Caucus Foundation Student Grants.